jensawyer/eldritch-oracle/README.md

+### What is this thing?

+### Setup

+To run this project locally, you will need to have a Kubernetes cluster running on your machine.

+I am using the Corpus of Cthulhu dataset which I put together in grad school. :) You can get it here:

 ###  Why I'm Using Ollama for Local Inference
+It's because I'm doing local inference on a Mac.

 This project uses [Ollama](https://ollama.com) to serve LLaMA models locally on macOS.
 We do this because Apple Silicon does not expose GPU compute to Docker containers or Linux VMs, and vLLM or similar libraries require GPU access.

 ### Other services expect you to have a local K8s cluster